Rufous nightjar: Description

 The rufous nightjar is 25 to 30 cm long.
 Males weight 88 to 98 g and females 89 to 98 g.
 It is almost entirely reddish brown, with a buff collar on the sides and back of the neck and a white band under the throat.
 The upperparts have dark brown streaks, the wings are spotted and barred with dark brown, and the underparts are speckled with dark brown and white.
 The wings have no white, unlike those of many others of its family.
 The outer three pairs of tail feathers of the male have a large white spot at the end; those of the female have a pale buff tip.
 The subspecies differ somewhat in the intensity of the various colors and the size and extent of spots and speckles.
 A. r. saltarius, however, is significantly grayer than the others.

 Distribution and habitat

-The rufous nighjar has a highly discontinuous distribution.
+The rufous nightjar has a highly discontinuous distribution.
 The subspecies are found thus: